-South Eastern Circuit request for a Silk Civil Practitioner for the 2019 Florida Advanced Civil Trial Advocacy Course held at the University of Florida, Gainesville from Tuesday 12th May 2020 – Sunday 17th May 2020
+South Eastern Circuit request for a Silk Civil Practitioner for the 2021 Florida Advanced Civil Trial Advocacy Course held in Orlando, Florida, from 18th May 2021 – 18th May 2021

-The South Eastern Circuit seeks a Silk practising (predominantly) in civil law, to attend the South Eastern Circuit, Florida Advanced Civil Trial Advocacy course held at the University of Florida, Gainesville, Tuesday 12th May 2020 – Sunday 17th May 2020.
+The South Eastern Circuit seeks a Silk practising (predominantly) in civil law, to attend the South Eastern Circuit, Florida Advanced Civil Trial Advocacy course held in Orlando, Florida from 18th May 2021 – 22nd May 2021.

 Applicants must be a paid up member of the SEC (application for membership of the Circuit may be made at the same time).
 Grade A trainers (or Inn equivalent), with training experience in the last six months, will be given priority.